Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 No cases of cardiac valvulopathy have been reported in any of the clinical studies to date with Cycloset.

 Psychotic disorders have been reported with bromocriptine.
 Additionally, pathological gambling has been reported with bromocriptine used to treat patients with Parkinson's disease.
 To date, there have been no reported cases of psychoses or pathological gambling among the Cycloset-treated patients (N = 2500) in combined Phase 2 and 3 controlled clinical trials of Cycloset.

 The indication for use of bromocriptine for inhibition of postpartum lactation was withdrawn based on postmarketing reports of stroke.
 Causality of bromocriptine use and the occurrence of stroke in this patient population has not been proven.
 Based on the Cycloset clinical trials, there is no evidence of increased risk for stroke when Cycloset is used to treat type 2 diabetes.

 - Cycloset is a dopamine receptor agonist.
-Concomitant use of dopamine receptor antagonists, such as neuroleptics (e.g., phenothiazines, butyrophenones, thioxanthenes), or metoclopramide may diminish the effectiveness of Cycloset and Cycloset may diminish the effectiveness of these other therapies.
-The concurrent use of Cycloset with these agents has not been studied in clinical trials and is not recommended [see Warning and Precautions 5.4].
+Concomitant use of dopamine receptor antagonists, such as neuroleptics (e.g., phenothiazines, butyrophenones, thioxanthenes), or metoclopramide may diminish the effectiveness of Cycloset, and Cycloset may diminish the effectiveness of these other therapies.
+The concurrent use of Cycloset with these agents has not been studied in clinical trials and is not recommended [see Warnings and Precautions (5.4)].